discourses/reader/README.md

 parameter | type | Descriptions
 ---  | ---  | ---
-`sourceURL` | str | The root URL from whence files will be downloaded `metadataFileURL` | str | A CSV file that includes a field of file names that would be downloaded `fileStringsField` | str | The name of the field of file names `fileStringsIncludeExt` | bool | Do the file names, in the file names field, include file extensions?
+`rootURL` | str | The root URL from whence files will be downloaded `metadataFileURL` | str | A CSV file that includes a field of file names that would be downloaded `fileStringsField` | str | The name of the field of file names `fileStringsIncludeExt` | bool | Do the file names, in the file names field, include file extensions?